GovStackWorkingGroup/bb-consent/spec/4-key-digital-functionalities.md

 # 4 Key Digital Functionalities

-The Consent Building Block enables organisations to enforce Data Policies that require signed consent by Individuals for the use of their personal data.
-Its key purpose is to allow individuals to view Consent Agreements and sign or withdraw their consent on what personal data is used and accessible to organisations.
+The Consent Building Block enables organisations to enforce Data Policies that require signed consent by Individuals for the use of their Personal Data.
+Its key purpose is to allow individuals to view Consent Agreements and sign or withdraw their consent on what Personal Data is used and accessible to organisations.
 It also clarifies the Data Policy applied, such as the purpose, retention period, jurisdiction, third-party data sharing, etc.

 The Consent Building Block implements the key functionalities described in the [consent management lifecycle](2-description.md#consent-agreement-lifecycle).
 It includes the ability to configure consent agreements by an organisation admin, present consent requests towards individuals, capture consents, enable queries if consent exists, or not, and enable independent audit of consents.